gerardoAB111/Personal-Workout-Analytics/README.md

 ---

+## 📊 Excel Workbook
+All visualizations, pivot tables, and the full analysis workflow are stored in the Excel file included in this repository:
+`gym_tracker_project.xlsx`

+Open this file to explore:
+- Interactive charts (progress over time, weight vs reps, exercise frequency)
+- PivotTables for muscle group and training balance
+- Set-level breakdowns (kg, reps, RIR)

+---

 ## Executive Summary
 This analysis covers **100 days of workout data** (58 training sessions) with the goal of uncovering trends in training frequency, muscle group balance, and overall efficiency.